ASSENT: Learning-Based Association Optimization for Distributed Cell-Free ISAC: System and Channel Model

 \section{System and Channel Model}

-We consider a cell-free network consisting of a set $\setA$ of $\Nap$ distributed APs, a set $\setU$ of $\Ncu$ CUs, and a set $\setT$ of $\Ntg$ targets.
+Let us consider a cell-free network consisting of $\Nap$ distributed APs indexed by set $\setA$, $\Ncu$ CUs indexed by set $\setU$, and $\Ntg$ targets indexed by set $\setT$.
 Each AP $a$ is equipped with an antenna array of size $M_a$, with a limited number of RF chains $\Nrfa$, where $\Nrfa \leq M_a$.
 The system employs orthogonal frequency-division multiplexing (OFDM) and operates in time-division duplex (TDD) mode.
 A resource block (RB) is defined as a contiguous portion of time-frequency resources consisting of $Q_f$ subcarriers in the frequency domain and $Q_t$ OFDM symbols in the time domain.
 We consider a downlink scenario in which a subset $\setAt$ of APs transmits data to CUs and illuminates targets for sensing, while another subset $\setAr$ of APs operates in receive mode to capture the reflected target echo signals.
 We consider half-duplex operation mode for the APs, i.e., $\setAt \cap \setAr = \emptyset$, to avoid self-interference.